durdur69/durdur69.github.io/_posts/2018-02-03-searching-for-self.md

 As shown with the Ebbinghaus illusion, our internal models often cause us to misinterpret incoming sense data.
 However, if we are constantly predicting and constructing reality in a top-down fashion instead of passively viewing it from the bottom-up, then we might not just be subject to the occasional illusion: we may be hallucinating our reality all the time.
 By hallucinate, I do not mean that we are misperceiving incoming sense data.
 I mean that we erroneously generate sensations from within, e.g. the sensation that all the physical things happening in the present moment are part of some grand subjective experience we are undergoing.
 This hallucination is at the core of what it feels like to be a self, to be a locus of consciousness.
 It is bold to claim the self is a hallucination, but in the next section I’ll explain the ways this hallucination may be implemented.

-<u>2.3 The rubber-hand illusion and other experimental perturbations of interoception</u>
+## 2.3 The rubber-hand illusion and other experimental perturbations of interoception

 The rubber hand illusion (RHI) is a simple example of how the embodied self is integrated and how it can easily be perturbed.
 In the RHI, the subject’s hand rests on the table and is occluded from view by box; a rubber hand is then placed in front of the subject.
 As the subject looks at the rubber hand, the experimenter strokes both hands simultaneously.
 Subjects report feeling like the rubber hand is their own  (Botvinick & Cohen, 1998).
 When the rubber hand is threatened—for example, when the experimenter stabs it with a fork—many subjects elicit a statistically significant response in areas of the brain associated with anxiety such as the insula (Ehrsson, 2007).

 The RHI is quite a simple example of how the predictive mechanisms of the brain can be fooled.
 But recent experimental work (Suzuki et al., 2013) shows that our sense of embodied selfhood can be perturbed in much more significant ways.
 In one experiment, subjects wore a virtual reality (VR) headset and a heartrate monitor.
 The subjects looked at their hand through the VR headset.
 In one condition the hand pulsed in sync with their heartbeat; in another condition it did not.
 Subjects reported feeling much more identified with the VR hand when it pulsed in sync with their heartbeat, suggesting  that the embodied selfhood model of the brain inferred the hand to be part of the body.